 To see how it works, I installed a keylogger on my computer.
 The following image shows what I typed in Facebook and what was logged by the keylogger.
 This review proves KeyScramber works and is one of the best keyboard encryption software available for free.
 I say it is among the best because, in the keylogger report, no one can make sense of what was typed in the browser!

 An unknown keylogger on your computer can be the worst thing to happen.
-Keyloggers can give away all the information you type, and most of them also track the URLs of websites you visit.
+Keyloggers can reveal all the information you type, and most also track the URLs of the websites you visit.
 That means if you visit your bank account, the person who installed keyloggers on your computer can easily read and replicate your bank password plus ID.
 The same danger also applies to private and important documents, etc.

 Keystroke encryption ensures that every keystroke you make on your Windows device is encrypted on the kernel level and sent securely to the targeted application.
 This encryption prevents other applications from capturing sensitive information.
 Once the encrypted keystrokes reach the intended window, they are decrypted for use.